What will my residence hall room look like?

 The Office of Residential Life encourages students to lock doors and keep their room keys with them at all times.
-In the event that you do become locked out, please try to connect with your Community Advisor (CA) or Senior Community Advisor (SCA).
+In the event that you do become locked out, please try to connect with your Resident Advisor (RA) or Residential Fellow (RF).
 They have a master key to your residence hall and can help to unlock your door.
 In the event that the RA or RF is not available, please contact Public Safety and Service at ext.
 2304 to have an officer unlock your room.
 Please note that the RAs and RFs are only able to unlock doors upon their availability and will post signs to inform students of their schedule.

 What if there is an emergency in my hall?

 If you encounter an emergency, please call Public Safety and Service immediately at 413-538-2304.
 In cases of emergency, please respond to the requests by all College officials and student staff in your residence hall.
 The College regards all fire alarms as a serious matter, even when during a drill.
 To ensure the safety of all members of the community, we ask that students adhere to all policies and procedures to maintain a safe atmosphere.
 In the event of other campus emergencies, the College will notify students through appropriate channels.